futzu/SCTE35_threefive/README.md

    * __show_null__ if set to True, enables showing SCTE 35 null commands.

 ##### ```Stream.decode()```
-* Calls Splice.show() when a SCTE-35 message is found
+* Calls Cue.show() when a SCTE-35 message is found

  ###### ```Parse a Local File with a Stream Instance```